SamuelPavlik/Pacman/README.md

 - multiple ghosts
 - teleport tunnel in the middle
 - don't stop when not open road and pressing in dir
+- make avatar invulnerable after respawn for a while

 ## Clean-ups
 - sort #pragma once and #ifndef